WE HAVE FOUR VALUES:

 We all have a leadership role.
 Everyone’s opinion is valuable and we bring all voices to the table.
 We give young people the opportunity to succeed and to fail, generating leaders through experience.
 We are proud of our work and tell our story with conviction.

-On Tuesday 5th 2016 we celebrated our fifth annual Values Day as a global agency.
+On Wednesday 5th 2017 we celebrated our sixth annual Values Day as a global agency.
 This was an opportunity for our staff and volunteers to learn more about our Values and why they are integral to the work we deliver globally.
-It was also a chance to connect with colleagues around the world and celebrate and reflect on the past year, with this year's Values Day having a special focus on the launch of our new global strategy and involved all staff in the storyboarding and design of an animation based around the people we work with, day in, day out.
+It was also a chance to connect with colleagues around the world and celebrate and reflect on the past year, with this year's Values Day having a special focus on youth leadership in the agency, building a Youth Collective and refreshing our understanding of our Values.

 We love that you can walk into any Restless office and meet with any colleague from around the globe and there will be that ‘something’ that unites people.
 That ‘something’ is our values.
 Iit is a unique and compelling set of core principles that guide who we are; what we believe in; how we deliver our work.
 It is noted externally too and many aspire to join us.
 It defines us, but it is not exclusive as that would itself contradict the very values that we are holding ourselves account for.